shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/column-features/cell-edit/cell-edit.component.md

 In the example above there are 2 cell definitions inside the table that handle the `name` column:

-- `negTableCellDef` defining the read-only view of the cell
+- `pblTableCellDef` defining the read-only view of the cell
-- `negTableCellEditorDef` defining the write view of the cell.
+- `pblTableCellEditorDef` defining the write view of the cell.

 These are the specific property directives definitions, there are also type based definitions:

-- `negTableCellTypeDef` defining the read-only view of the cell
+- `pblTableCellTypeDef` defining the read-only view of the cell
-- `negTableCellEditorTypeDef` defining the write view of the cell.
+- `pblTableCellEditorTypeDef` defining the write view of the cell.

 ```html
 <div *pblTableCellDef="'name'; let ctx">